lolrenceH/TrieDedup/README.md

                         The percentage of bases that are converted to N in the N region
   --READ_LENGTH READ_LENGTH
-                        The length of reads in the input --verbose, -v         Print out helpful information --input SOURCE_READS, -i SOURCE_READS
+                        The length of query reads (can be less or equal to the length in the input) --verbose, -v         Print out helpful information --input SOURCE_READS, -i SOURCE_READS
                         The source reads that are uniform in length; a csv